tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-rabin-miller-primality-test.markdown

 Some notes about this implementation:

-* The function `rabin_miller_trial` is nested inside `is_pseudo_prime` to keep its function signature simple, intuitive and it is unlikely reused anywhere else.
+* Because the function `rabin_miller_trial` is unlikely reused anywhere else, it is nested inside `is_pseudo_prime` to keep its function signature simple, intuitive.
 * Use `pow(x, y, z)` in Python to compute more efficiently than `(x ** y % z)`.
 * `random.randint(2, prime - 2)` is used since it is useless to pick `1` and `p-1` and trials would be wasted.
 * Labor saving steps: we first test for divisibility by small primes that are less than 100 before starting Rabin-Miller trials.